 We shopped around and read a lot of reviews prior to deciding that Maerim was the best choice for our elephant excursion.
 Most of the elephant sanctuaries around Chiang Mai offer a very similar program involving bathing and feeding the elephants.
 And most have a price point of around $50-100 USD per person.

 Maerim Elephant Sanctuary does have opportunities if you would like more time to get to know and love the rescued elephants.
-However, they ask that you dedicate a minimum of 4 weeks of your time.
+However, they ask that you dedicate a minimum of four weeks of your time.
 Learn more by submitting an inquiry directly on their website!

 We hope you have an amazing visit to Maerim Elephant Sanctuary!